gzuuus/nips/XX.md

 ## Events and Kinds

 ### Product Listing (Kind: 30402)

 The core event type for representing products in the marketplace.
 Each product listing MUST include basic metadata and MAY include additional details.
-Products are the core element in a marketplace, their configuration is the source of truth, overriding other possible configurations of other market elements such as collections.
+Products are the core element in a marketplace, their configuration is the source of truth, overriding other possible configurations of other market elements such as collections, not configuration will cascade to products, they have to explicitly reference an attribute to inherit it.

 Content: Product description, markdown is allowed Required tags: